To display image data, use the

 This syntax can be useful for scanning through images.
 Note,

-image data in the MATLAB workspace.
-If you want to bring the
+not store the image data in the MATLAB workspace.
+If you want

-which retrieves the image data from the current Handle Graphics® image
+which retrieves the image data from the current image object.
+This

 moon, if the figure window in which

 For more information about using